 In the District Court of Banda Aceh, if goods are confiscated by order of the president of the court to the bailiff, the bailiff executes the contents of the decision in accordance with the order.
 In criminal cases, if the judge orders the return of the confiscated goods, the prosecutor is the one who executes the order.
-If the judge orders the return of the confiscated goods, the prosecutor as the executor of the confiscated goods is the one who returns the confiscated goods17 in criminal cases.
+If the judge orders the return of the confiscated goods, the prosecutor as the executor of the confiscated goods is the one who returns the confiscated goods in criminal cases.
 In civil cases, it is the court that executes the court, on the order of the president of the court, the bailiff/registrar executes the contents of the decision.
-If in a criminal verdict, the judge orders to return to the rightful party, then the prosecutor makes a letter on the goods that have been confiscated to become evidence, and on the order of the judge the evidence is returned, the prosecutor who carries out the return as executor.
-An example of a fixed object such as a house, if the house is confiscated, there are residents living, then it is returned to the owner before the next process until it is executed.
+If in a criminal verdict, the judge orders to return to the rightful person, then the prosecutor makes a letter on the goods that have been confiscated to become evidence, and on the order of the judge the evidence is returned, the prosecutor who carries out the return as executor.
+An example of a fixed object such as a house, if the house that is confiscated, there are residents living, then it is returned to the owner before the next process until it is executed.
 So before the verdict is legally binding, then when it is confiscated, the owner of the house remains in its ownership with the condition that it is not allowed to change any form of the confiscated building.
-18 In practice, execution is carried out by the court clerk or often by bailiffs under the orders and supervision of the head of the District Court of Banda Aceh.
+In practice, execution is carried out by the court clerk or often by bailiffs under the orders and supervision of the head of the Banda Aceh City District Court.

-In the legal provisions and SOPs there is a clear form of return of confiscated goods, but at the implementation level the return of confiscated objects sometimes has complicated problems, especially in cases involving the assets of third parties in the case, resulting in conflicts of interest.
+In the legal provisions and SOPs there are clear forms of returning confiscated goods, but at the level of implementation the return of confiscated objects sometimes has complicated problems, especially in cases involving the assets of third parties in the case, causing conflicts of interest.